Elmer125/Elmer125/readme.md

 ### Hello! 👋👋👋

-My name is Elmer Mauricio Marulanda, junior developer and electronic engineer student.
-I love learning new things and passionate about technology.
+My name is Elmer Mauricio, a software developer who loves learning new things and is passionate about technology.
+This is not just my job, but my hobby and passion.

 ## Skills